vkavith/SBA-320-React-Web-Application/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Built with CSS, JavaScript, REACT
+Built with CSS, JavaScript, REACT \n
 FETCH request used for API
 themealdb.com external API used to get "Meals Search" and "Meals by Area" Simplified site to get Meals by Country.